kcuzner/rstblog/README.md

 functionality, the server would experience frequent crashes (running out of filesystem handles and the like).
 This is an attempt an extremely lightweight blog which can run cheaply on the smallest AWS instance and handle reasonably sized DDOS attacks (I've counted only about 10 or 20 servers per "spam cohort", as I call them, in my logs).
+It's also possible that some of my woes come from my own misconfiguration of the server, so this is also an attempt to resolve those kinds of problems.

 # Featuers